jansievers/working-examples/README.md

 * Fancybox

 This website should work fine in modern browsers.
-No old IE supported - sorry ;) Optimization for mobile devices is not finished yet.
+No old IE supported - sorry ;)

 Release notes
 -------------